 Annual leave guide

 Annual leave is an important benefit and staff are encouraged to book annual leave throughout the year to ensure that they are taking regular breaks from work.
-At LSE, full-time staff are entitled to 25 days’ annual leave, 8 days of public (bank) holiday, and 8 days of School closure which is made up of 5 days at Christmas and 3 at Easter.
-This total of 41 days is pro-rata for part-time staff.
+At LSE, full-time staff on a standard working pattern are entitled to 175 hours (25 days) annual leave, 56 hours (8 days) of bank holiday, and 56 hours (8 days) of School closure which is made up of 5 days at Christmas and 3 at Easter.
+This total of 287 hours (41 days) is pro-rata for part-time staff.

-For more details about the principles by which staff and managers should manage annual leave entitlements, please see the Use of Annual Leave Policy for Professional Services Staff
+For more details about the principles by which staff and managers should manage annual leave entitlements, please see the Use of Annual Leave Policy for Professional Services Staff.
+If you need help to understand your annual leave entitlement please contact your HR Adviser.

 If you are joining the LSE, or leaving, you can calculate your adjusted entitlement using the following form: